GoHypernet/hypernet-protocol/README.md

 ---

 However, we obviously want to [extend the base contracts](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package#extending-contracts), which we've done in `contracts/Hypertoken.sol`.
 This just extends the base upgradeable erc20 preset with a dummy function to mint a single token to the caller.

----

-Next: We're going to add in the framework for payment channels.

 ## Payment/State Channel Overview